City of Donaldsonville

 Beverly, Massachusetts

-Eligibility includes income level, senior status, veteran status, disability, employment for six months or more, and current residency in Beverly.
+Eligibility criteria include income level, senior status, veteran status, disability, and employment for six months or more.

 Fayetteville, North Carolina